mattmakai/fullstackpython.com/source/content/pages/02-web-frameworks/0206-morepath.markdown

 ## Why is Morepath an interesting web framework?
 Simple [CRUD web applications and APIs](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) can be tedious to build when they are driven straight from data models without much logic between the model and the view.

-With the rise of front end JavaScript frameworks many Python web frameworks are becoming [RESTful APIs](/application-programming-interfaces.html) that return JSON instead of the framework's original purpose as generating HTML with a templating system.
-Morepath appears to have been created with the RESTful API model in mind and cuts out the assumption that templates will definitely be used to generate the web user interface.
+With the rise of front end JavaScript frameworks, many Python web frameworks are first being used to build
+[RESTful APIs](/application-programming-interfaces.html) that return JSON instead rendering HTML via a templating system.
+Morepath appears to have been created with the RESTful API model approach in mind and cuts out the assumption that templates will drive the user interface.

 ### Morepath resources